schlesingerphilipp/mc-modder-service/README.md

 ## Current WIP
-I created example Mods, to learn how to make certain changes, and documented these changes in step by step guides.
+I created example Mods, to learn how to make certain changes, and documented these changes in step by step guides, and as alternative in a git diff.
 There are currently two capabilities:
 - Adding a Block with texture
 - Adding sound interactions to a block (breaking, steppping on it)